-Ms. Chunias' recent representations have included:
+Ms. Chunias' recent representative matters have included:

-- Trial Counsel for Independent Directors of Granite Point Mortgage Trust, Inc., a public commercial mortgage REIT, in a confidential, binding arbitration relating to the termination of Granite Point’s external manager and internalization of its management function.
+- Trial counsel for independent directors of Granite Point Mortgage Trust, Inc., a public commercial mortgage REIT, in a confidential, binding arbitration relating to the termination of Granite Point’s external manager and internalization of its management function

-- Represented the seller of Telequality Communications LLC, a large rural health care telecommunications provider, in post-closing litigation in Delaware Superior Court alleging breaches of representations and warranties, breaches of contract, and fraud in connection with the sale of the company and ensuing Federal Communications Commission investigation.
+- Represented the seller of Telequality Communications LLC, a large rural health care telecommunications provider, in post-closing litigation in Delaware Superior Court alleging breaches of representations and warranties, breaches of contract, and fraud in connection with the sale of the company and ensuing Federal Communications Commission investigation

-- Conducted an expedited internal investigation on behalf of the Board of Directors of a not-for-profit corporation and government contractor into allegations of senior management misconduct and inappropriate “tone at the top,” including in relation to ongoing federal defense contracts with the U.S. Navy and FCA considerations.
+- Conducted an expedited internal investigation on behalf of the Board of Directors of a not-for-profit corporation and government contractor into allegations of senior management misconduct and inappropriate “tone at the top,” including in relation to ongoing federal defense contracts with the U.S. Navy and FCA considerations

-- Retained by the Board of Directors of a publicly-traded global telecommunications company to conduct an expedited internal investigation into a whistle-blower allegation concerning certain year-end accounting procedures and improper “tone at the top” on the part of senior members of the company’s Finance team.
+- Retained by the Board of Directors of a publicly-traded global telecommunications company to conduct an expedited internal investigation into a whistle-blower allegation concerning certain year-end accounting procedures and improper “tone at the top” on the part of senior members of the company’s finance team

-- Represented a global technology company in relation to civil False Claims Act qui tam litigation and criminal investigations by the U.S. Attorney's Office and the U.S. Department of Justice, National Security Division relating to contracts with the U.S. Department of Defense, and allegations of contract and immigration fraud, and ITAR violations relating to the engineering work of back office employees in Russia.
+- Represented a global technology company in relation to civil False Claims Act qui tam litigation and criminal investigations by the U.S. Attorney's Office and the U.S. Department of Justice, National Security Division relating to contracts with the U.S. Department of Defense, and allegations of contract and immigration fraud, and ITAR violations relating to the engineering work of back office employees in Russia

 - Won a significant victory in federal court in Boston on behalf of the President & Fellows of Harvard College and Harvard Medical School; Ms. Chunias was one of the partners leading the team that obtained the complete dismissal of a lawsuit brought by two prominent research scientists over an ongoing institutional investigation into alleged research misconduct under federally funded research grants.
-This dismissal was affirmed by the First Circuit Court of Appeals.
+This dismissal was affirmed by the First Circuit Court of Appeals

 - Conducted an internal investigation on behalf of a public engineering software company on complicated cybersecurity concerns.
-Multiple issues intersected, including access to company emails without authorization, potential theft and export of technology into China, and allegations of bribes paid to circumvent technology controls designed to prevent the supply of software to prohibited foreign state-owned enterprises.
+Multiple issues intersected, including access to company emails without authorization, potential theft and export of technology into China, and allegations of bribes paid to circumvent technology controls designed to prevent the supply of software to prohibited foreign state-owned enterprises

 - Represented a prominent international private equity firm in post-closing litigation in Delaware Chancery Court in its capacity as shareholder representative of the former shareholders of Microban International, Ltd. against W.M.
 Barry & Company, Inc.

 - Represented a global private equity firm that has raised over $18 billion of capital in connection with an arbitration involving claims of fraud and breach of fiduciary duty.
-Ms. Chunias was a member of the Goodwin team that ultimately obtained a $170 million award and defeated over $100 million in counterclaims.
+Ms. Chunias was a member of the Goodwin team that ultimately obtained a $170 million award and defeated over $100 million in counterclaims

-- Represented the principals of The Pyramid Companies, a multi-billion dollar commercial real estate firm in connection with a breach of fiduciary duty suit brought by a minority partner seeking to dissolve and liquidate one of The Pyramid Companies’ asset-holding general partnerships valued at over $200 million.
+- Represented the principals of The Pyramid Companies, a multi-billion dollar commercial real estate firm in connection with a breach of fiduciary duty suit brought by a minority partner seeking to dissolve and liquidate one of The Pyramid Companies’ asset-holding general partnerships valued at over $200 million

 In 2016, Ms. Chunias was appointed by Massachusetts Governor Charlie Baker to the State Ballot Law Commission.